CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.2.1 General Directory Service.md

 Technical failures due to hardware or software problems may cause directory services or parts thereof to fail.
 As a result, the data held in the directory are temporarily inaccessible.
 In extreme cases, data can be lost.
 This can hinder business processes and internal work processes.
 If functional copies of the failed system parts are available, access is still possible, but depending on the selected network topology, this may only be limited.

-### 2 7 Compromise of directory services due to unauthorized accessIf an attacker has succeeded in successfully bypassing a necessary authentication against the directory service, he can generally access a variety of data for which he should not be authorized.
+### 2 7 Compromise of directory services due to unauthorized access
+If an attacker has succeeded in successfully bypassing a necessary authentication against the directory service, he can generally access a variety of data for which he should not be authorized.
 Thus, the entire directory service can be compromised.
 In addition, unauthorized persons could gain access to network resources or services through extended permissions.
 This can lead to an attacker bypassing all directory service defenses.
 This could affect or even destroy the affected system.
 The security of a directory service can also be compromised if anonymous users are allowed.
 By not checking their identity, anonymous users can first direct arbitrary queries to the directory service, through which they obtain at least partial information about its structure and content.
 In addition, if anonymous access is allowed, DoS attacks on the directory service are easier to implement because attackers have more accessibility that is difficult to control.

 3 requirements
 ---------------